ChiaChan-Ho/LPL-vs-LCK/README.md

 The histogram shows the distribution of damage per minute (DPM) is roughly normal, with a slight right skew.
 This indicates that most games have a typical amount of damage dealt, but there are some instances with exceptionally high DPM.
 This distribution helps us understand the overall damage output in games, which will be useful for comparing the aggressiveness between the LPL and LCK.

 ### Bivariate Analysis
-We permformed bivariate analysis on the ckpm statistics in the dataset(to be change)
+We performed bivariate analysis on the combined kills per minute (CKPM) statistics to compare the kill rates between the LPL and LCK leagues.

 <iframe
   src="assets/average_ckpm_lpl_vs_lck.html"